hafizsyahab/least-connection-loadbalancing/README.md

 This scenario is based on a published research paper:

+**"Analysis load Balancing
-**"Analisa Load Balancing Pada Cloud Computing Menggunakan Metode Least Connection"**
+ in Cloud Computing Using The Least Connection Method"**

 - **Author:** Abdurrahman Hafiz (09011381924112)
 - **Journal:** Jurnal Ilmu Komputer - NETPLG.COM